cx580/EFG_Project/README.md

 # EFG_Project

-The centrol logging solution based on graylog, elastic search and filebeat。
+The central logging solution based on graylog, elastic search and filebeat。

 ### Architecture